by-jp/www.byjp.me/content/notes/twitter/29773051/index.md

 - imported
 - from-twitter
 ---
 in Kemble - not amused.
 The next bus into Ciren is in an hour.
-Screw this, I'm getting a taxi\!
+Screw this, I'm getting a taxi!